D04: The Role of a Lietime

 BAJANKLES: Bleez, I am so sorry. [to the morgue bot] Go back there and take the shit off the orses.

-MORGUE BOT 3: Understood.
+MORGUE BOT 3: [trundling away in shame] Understood.

 [Marlin's tank is wheeled over.
 It has a squeaky wheel but the airstone is bubbling enthusiastically.]